bixb922/crank-organ/doc-software/README.md

 os.mount(machine.SDCard(), "/sd")
 ```

 It is quite easy to connect a SD card if desirable.
-There are schematics of boards with SD card included, and the MicroPython support is good.
+There are schematics of boards with SD card included here, and for the MicroPython support see here: https://docs.micropython.org/en/latest/library/machine.SDCard.html.
+You should add the commands to mount the SD card to ```boot.py```.

 If the SD card is connected to a non-standard SPI port, other parameters will be necessary, search for  "micropython.org class sdcard" plus the documentation for ESP32-S3.